The Vectornator interface is designed to speed up your workflow and keep your project in focus with essential tools and

 You can choose a new location to save your document, or link Vectornator to your Adobe account and continue your workflow on Illustrator.

-Tap once to reset the document zoom and rotation back to default.
+Tap once to reset the Document Zoom & Rotation back to default.

-TIP: That small dot moving around the zoom percentage shows you the correct rotation state of your canvas.
+TIP: The small dot moving around the zoom percentage shows you the correct rotation state of your canvas.

 5 / 6 – Undo / Redo

 Tap these buttons to undo or redo your last actions.
-You can also speed up your workflow with gestures.
+You can also speed up your workflow with these gestures →

 Expand / Collapse

-This is an expandable menu that changes when you select an element in the canvas.
+This is an expandable menu that offers different contextual options when you select an element in the canvas.

 1 – Select / Deselect All

 Tap this button to delete any paths or objects you currently have selected.

 Tap this button to cut any element you currently have selected.

 Tap this button to copy any paths or elements you currently have selected to your clipboard.

 TIP: You can also copy an element and paste it into a different document.